denniskuczynski/doctorj/README.md

   * http://social.technet.microsoft.com/Forums/en-US/winservergen/thread/8e7a7f48-a65e-4cd5-a55a-a62e4f7604cc/

 7. If any firewall is running, ensure that TCP port 8080 is allowed for inbound connections.
+(And port 8081 for the admin interface)

 8. Clone this git repository